abhishekumrawal/UIUC-ECE374B-SP23.github.io/_lectures/Lec6.md

 <h4>Fooling Sets</h4>

-Before going into Fooling sets let’s understand what distinguishable states are and when are two strings considered distinguishable with respect to a language.
+Before diving into the concept of fooling sets, let's first understand the concept of distinguishable states and when two strings are considered distinguishable with respect to a language.

 <h4>Distinguishable States</h4>